-- \In 2021, install screens by March 1 in at least the first three operational units in the priority order (Table LWG-5).
-Additional units may be screened before March 24 if maintenance schedules allow. - i.
-Install ESBSs and flow vanes in all operating turbine units by March 24, except in 2021 when screens will be installed in at least the first three available priority units by March 1. - ii.
+- i.
+Install ESBSs and flow vanes in all operating turbine units by March 24. - ii.
 Operate ESBSs with flow vanes attached to screen. - iii.
 Operate ESBSs with debris cleaners in automatic mode.
 Set cleaning frequency as required to maintain clean screens and good fish condition.
 Change cleaning frequency as needed. - iv.
 Inspect each ESBS by underwater video once per month in April, May, and June.
 Conduct similar inspections in August and October, focusing on at least three turbine units at the judgment of Project personnel.
 Spot check VBSs at the same time. - v.
-Measure VBS head differentials at least once per week (more frequently if required) April 1\-June 30 (\except in 2021 when bypass operations begin March 1) and biweekly for the remainder of the operating season.
-When a head differential of 1.5' is reached, operate the respective turbine unit at a reduced loading ( $\leq 110$ MW) to minimize loading on the VBS and potential fish impingement until the VBS can be cleaned.
+Measure VBS head differentials at least once per week (more frequently if required) through June 30 and biweekly for the remainder of the operating season.
+When a head differential of 1.5' is reached, operate the respective turbine unit at a reduced loading (≤ 110 MW) to minimize loading on the VBS and potential fish impingement until the VBS can be cleaned.
 Clean VBSs as soon as possible after a 1.5' head differential is reached.

 - vi.
 If an ESBS is damaged or fails during the juvenile fish passage season, follow procedures defined in section 3.2.2.
 In no case should a turbine unit be operated with a missing, damaged, or a known non-operating ESBS, except as noted. - vii.
 Between spring and summer, inspect at least two VBSs in two different turbine units that were operated frequently in the spring.
 If a debris accumulation is noted, inspect other VBSs and clean as necessary. - viii.
 After October 1, up to half of the project's ESBSs may be pulled for maintenance as long as unscreened turbine units are not operated. - ix.
-Between Thanksgiving and December 15, if the National Weather Service forecast for Lower Granite is below 20°F for 24 hours or longer, screens may be removed and the JBS shutdown for the remainder of the season.
+After Thanksgiving, if the National Weather Service forecast for Lower Granite5 is below 20°F for 24 hours or longer, screens may be removed and the JBS shutdown for the remainder of the season.
 Prior to removing screens, request special permission from CENWW-OD-T, who will then inform NOAA Fisheries and FPOM. - x.
 Project personnel shall retain authority to dewater the juvenile collection system to the extent necessary to prevent frost damage to pipes and other structures during late fall and extended winter operations. - xi.
-Make a formal determination at the end of season as to the adequacy of ESBS bar screen panels and debris cleaner brush, and replace components as necessary.
+Make a formal determination at the end of season as to the adequacy of ESBS bar screen panels and debris cleaner brush and replace components as necessary.